KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/xhr/xmlhttprequest/post.md

+---
+layout: default
-## Sending POST and Other Request Methods
+title: Sending POST and Other Request Methods
+---

 You can user XHR to send any of the HTTP request methods.